FlagBrasil/FlagBrasil/README.md

 ### Hello there

 <h4 align="left">Senior Full Stack / Systems Analyst - I started coding in 97 (c++, delphi).
 By 2022, I'm only spending 10% of my working time on code.
-60% in new businesses/customers and 30% thinking.
+60% in new businesses/customers and 30% thinking about solutions.
 </h4>
  <hr>